shopsys/shopsys/upgrade/UPGRADE-v11.0.0-dev.md

     - method `Shopsys\FrameworkBundle\Model\Pricing\PriceConverter::convertPriceWithVatToPriceInDomainDefaultCurrency()` was removed, use `convertPriceWithVatToDomainDefaultCurrencyPrice'()` instead
     - method `Shopsys\FrameworkBundle\Model\Product\ProductFacade::getSellableByUuid` was removed, use method with the same name from the `Shopsys\FrontendApiBundle\Model\Product` namespace (you have to have shopsys/frontend-api package installed)
     - method `Shopsys\FrameworkBundle\Model\Product\ProductRepository::getSellableByUuid` was removed, use method with the same name from the `Shopsys\FrontendApiBundle\Model\Product` namespace (you have to have shopsys/frontend-api package installed)
+    - method `Shopsys\FrameworkBundle\Model\Product\ProductRepository::getListableForBrandQueryBuilderPublic()` was removed
+        - use `getListableForBrandQueryBuilder()`, which visibility was changed to public